tronikos/esphome-magnetometer-water-gas-meter/README.md

 ## Calibration

+### Magnetic field axis and thresholds

+To calibrate these just run a light stream of water/gas and press the "Calibrate axis" button.
+After 5 seconds (configurable) the proper axis and thresholds should be set.

+Alternatively:

+1. Temporarily enable the Magnetic Field Strength X, Y, and Z sensors in HA.
+2. Run a light stream of water/gas.
+3. Observe which axis changes the most and its range.
+4. Set the axis and thresholds. e.g. if y axis ranges from min to max use:

+    ```raw
+    Axis = y
+    Threshold lower = min + 0.25 * (max - min)
+    Threshold upper = max - 0.25 * (max - min)
+    ```

+5. Disable the Magnetic Field Strength X, Y, and Z sensors in HA.
+Otherwise HA recorder will get overwhelmed.

 ### Volume per half rotation

 This depends on your specific water/gas meter model and its size.

 To calibrate:

 1. Temporarily enable the "Half rotations total" sensor in HA.